-19 drugstore moisturizers that beauty editors can’t live without
+18 drugstore moisturizers that beauty editors can’t live without

 "Full disclosure: I'm not a body lotion fan.
 The formulas I tried left my skin feeling sticky.
 Then, I stumbled upon this moisturizer.
 First, I fell in love with the cocoa butter scent (think chocolate chip cookies but not too sweet), then I fell in love with the results.
 The vitamin E goodness sinks in fast, transforms my scales into silky, almost model-worthy skin and takes away that tight, itchy feeling I get on my lower back come wintertime.
 This limited-edition bottle is a collab with hip-hop mogul DJ Kaled who claims, "it's a major key" to soft skin," said Heather Muir, beauty director of Real Simple and Health.

-6. Jergens Oil-Infused Moisturizer with Nourishing Monoi Oil, $5, Target
+6. Jergens Oil-Infused Moisturizer Monoi Oil, $5, Target

 "Like magic, this luxe (without the bucks) body moisturizer turns my scaly winter skin into soft, smooth and sleek (read: slimmer and firmer-looking!).
 I slather it on my legs, arms and décolleté before a big night out.
 The formula packs the power of classic Jergens lotion, but with the added addition of monoi oil, a scent that transports me back to a holiday on the island of Oahu — sans the business class plane ticket price!" said Gwen Flamberg, beauty director of US Magazine.

 "I could easily spend 20 minutes massaging in serums and lotions on my face, but I’m very, very lazy when it comes to skin below the neck.
 For this reason, I only use body hydrators that make a noticeable and speedy difference.
 And this one truly does just that.
 It’s infused with alpha hydroxy acids and softening glycerin, which together slough away the flaky, dead cells and quench the fresh ones underneath with moisture.
-I slather it on at night and wake up with skin that’s almost unrecognizable—it’s that soft, and that devoid of rough patches and bumps. —Maura Lynch, Beauty & Lifestyle Director at Women’s Health
+I slather it on at night and wake up with skin that’s almost unrecognizable—it’s that soft, and that devoid of rough patches and bumps," said Maura Lynch, beauty and lifestyle director at Women’s Health magazine.

 "This body moisturizer might be the one beauty product I can’t live without.
 I’ve been using it for years and it’s the only thing that works for my dry skin.
 It’s rich and thick, yet it doesn’t leave behind a greasy residue.
-I put it on in the morning and it keeps my skin hydrated all day," said Kahlana Barfield Brown, fashion and neauty editor at large for InStyle.
+I put it on in the morning and it keeps my skin hydrated all day," said Kahlana Barfield Brown, fashion and beauty editor at large for InStyle.

 "This moisturizer is my ride-or-die.
 I have a jumbo size (plus a backup!) in my bathroom, and am never without my purse-size mini.
 It hydrates like crazy, but there’s an emotional tie, too.
 My grandmother — whom I’d never met — wore it non-stop and passed it to my mother, who then passed it to me; a beauty heirloom, if you will.
 Now when I smell that soft, comforting scent, I’m reminded of memories from my own life: getting ready for my first high-school formal with my friend Anne, sharing it with my sorority sisters jam-packed in a tiny bathroom, moisturizing my hands on my first date with my husband, applying it in the hospital before holding my son for the first time.
 Budget-friendly as it may be, its scent memories are priceless," said Leah Wyar, executive beauty director of Cosmopolitan and Seventeen.